dune73/test-4/tutorial-8/README.md

       6 REQUEST_COOKIES_NAMES:SESS29af1facda0a866a687d5055f0x034ca
 ```

 As expected, it's a session cookie, but unexpectedly, the session cookie has a dynamic name on top!
 This means we can not simply ignore the session cookie by name, we would need to ignore cookies whose name matches a certain pattern and this is something ModSecurity does not allow us to do.
 The only viable approach from my perspective is to have this rule ignore all cookies.
 This way, the rule is still intact for post and query string parameters, but it does not trigger on cookies anymore.
 That's not ideal, but the best we can do in this situation.
-So unlike the previous rule exclusions, we limit our exclusion at two parameter (groups) and leave the rest of the rule intact.
+So unlike the previous rule exclusions, we limit our exclusion at two parameters (ModSecurity collections is the correct term) and leave the rest of the rule intact.
 On the cheat sheet, this is the bottom left option; another startup rule exclusion but one that leaves the rule itself intact.

 ```bash
 # ModSec Rule Exclusion: 942450 : SQL Hex Encoding Identified (severity: 5 CRITICAL)